 -

 Notice unsolicited gifts.
 Free samples, surprise favors, and “no strings attached” offers often do have strings.
-Recognize the obligation you feel and ask whether you’d make this choice without the gift.
+Recognize the obligation you feel and ask whether you would make this choice without the gift.

 -

 Catch the pre-suasion setup.
-Pay attention to what’s being shown, played, or discussed right before the pitch.
+Pay attention to what is being shown, played, or discussed right before the pitch.
 Background music, emotional images, and leading questions are all designed to put you in a specific state of mind before the real request arrives.

 -

 Resist the sunk cost pull.
-If the terms of a deal change after you’ve committed, treat it as a new decision.
+If the terms of a deal change after you have committed, treat it as a new decision.
 The lowball only works because you feel locked in.
-You’re not.
+You are not.
 Walk away and start fresh.

 Every day, someone is using these techniques on you.
-Not because they’re evil.
+Not because they are evil.
 But because these methods work.
-Salespeople, marketers, politicians, fundraisers, and even friends and family use the principles of reciprocity, consistency, social proof, authority, scarcity, and liking to move you toward “yes.”
+Salespeople, marketers, politicians, fundraisers, and even AI chatbots use the principles of reciprocity, consistency, social proof, authority, scarcity, liking, and unity to move you toward “yes.”

 The good news?
 Awareness is the antidote.
-Once you can name what’s happening, the spell breaks.
-You don’t stop being a social human.
+Once you can name what is happening, the spell weakens.
+You do not stop being a social human.
 You just stop being an easy target.